Abadia de Goiás

 Abadia de Goiás is a municipality in central Goiás state, Brazil, located on the western edge of the Goiânia metropolitan area.
+The residues from the Goiânia incident are stored within its territory and, according to the National Nuclear Energy Commission, do not present any level of radioactivity.

 Geographical Data

 The distance to Goiânia is 27 km. and highway connections are made by BR-060.